DutchRetroGuy/AmigaAudioMixer/Documentation/Documentation.md

 #### v3.7
 - (NEW) The mixer now optionally supports using callbacks to handle IRQ and DMA registers, rather than the mixer doing so natively.
 This option allows for, amongst other things, implementing an OS-legal interrupt server for the mixer, or implementing the mixer as part of another API.
   - This option is configured to be off by default, use MIXER_EXTERNAL_IRQ_DMA to enable it.
+  - The callbacks can be set by calling MixerSetIRQDMACallbacks().
 - (NEW) The mixer now supports calling a routine at the end of interrupt processing, to allow user code to execute actions as close to the mixer interrupt loop as possible.
 This option is configured to be off by default, use MIXER_ENABLE_RETURN_VECTOR to enable it.
   - The vector for this routine can be set by calling MixerSetReturnVector().
 - (BUGFIX) Fixed a potential issue with the include guard in mixer_config.i